Unity-Technologies/com.unity.cinemachine/README.md

 ## Synopsis

-The purpose of this package template is to provide data structure, samples and guidelines for developping and publishing new packages to developers of new packages for **UPM**.
+The purpose of this package template is to provide data structure, samples and guidelines for developing and publishing new packages to developers of new packages for the **Unity Package Manager (UPM)**.

 ## Package structure